MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/how-to-view-ledger-reconciliations.md

  You can now view the debit and credit amounts for each customer, and you can see the document numbers that resulted in each general ledger transaction.

 ## See Also
- General\-Customer Ledger Reconciliation
+ General-Customer Ledger Reconciliation
- General\-Vendor Ledger Reconciliation
+ General-Vendor Ledger Reconciliation